GRE® Preparation Online

 - Your essay responses on the Analytical Writing section will be reviewed by e-rater, computerized software developed by ETS as well as by experienced essay readers during the scoring process

-- The AWA section is 60 minutes long with 30 minutes for the issue task and 30 for the argument task.
+- The AWA section is 30 minutes long for the single issue task that you need to compose.

-What are the different topics in the AWA issue and argument essays?
+What are the different topics in the AWA issue essay?

-- The topics for both the issue and argument tasks vary from technology, art, education all the way to politics with each containing several sub-topics.
-Hence, the best way would to gather as much information as possible and equip yourself with the current state of affairs.
+- The topics vary from technology, art, education all the way to politics with each containing several sub-topics.
+Hence, the best way would be to equip yourself with the current state of affairs.

 - The good news is, the topics are always drawn from a fixed pool of around 200, which you can find on the ETS’s website.
-Now, though it might not be possible for you to prepare all of them individually, you’ll know the kind of topics to expect, and will have the opportunity to do your reading on the ones that you’re not too sure about.
+Now, though it might not be possible for you to prepare for all of them individually, you will know the kind of topics to expect, and will have the opportunity to do your reading on the ones that you are not too sure about.

-- Click here to view the full list of issue topics and here for the complete list of argument tasks.
+- Click here to view the full list of issue topics.

-- Identification of the key features of the topics and how a student analyzes each of them in a thoughtful manner.
+- Identification of the key features of the topic and good analysis of each one of them.

-- Support of each point of critique with insightful examples and logical analysis.
+- Supporting of important points with insightful examples and logical analysis.

-- Development of ideas in a clear, organized manner, with appropriate transitions to help connect ideas together.
+- Development of ideas in a clear, organized manner, with appropriate transitions to connect ideas cohesively.

-- Proficiency, fluency, and maturity in sentence structure, use of vocabulary, and idioms
+- Proficiency, fluency, and maturity in sentence structure, use of good vocabulary, and idioms

 - Command over the elements of standard written English, including grammar, syntactic variety, word-usage, spelling, and punctuation.